 Graded Group Counseling Facilitation: This assignment refers to you facilitating a group session during the residency.
 This group session will be graded.
 The experiential group you will lead and should last 45 minutes.
 Remember to use your attending and facilitating skills (which are NOT the same as your teaching skills).
 You will be graded on your uses of reflection of feelings, reflection of content, summarizing, linking, confronting, blocking, and being present.
 Facilitators are supposed to focus on effective processes (meeting dynamics) allowing the participants to focus on the content or the substance of their work together!
 Some students will be used as group observers.
-You will need. to produce a plan of your group facilitation by September 26, 2020.
+Upload your topic for your graded group facilitation on February 2nd, 2021 in Blackboard.
+You will need to produce a plan of your group facilitation by February 16, 2021.
 A sample of a plan will be provided to you.
-You should book a 15-minute time slot on October 3, 2020.
+You should book a 15-minute time slot on March 2nd, 2021.